 In an effort to bring culture into our concrete home, we bring a variety of events under our studio windows every Thursday.
-Alongside the regular tapping of a popular Czech drink, we screen films or co-host discussions on pressing faculty topics.
-This concept is in its infancy and ideas for further development are more than welcome
+Alongside the regular tapping of a popular Czech drink, we co-organize discussions on pressing faculty topics, show films or play board games, for example.